Business rates

 Who do I contact if my rateable value is too high?

-If you believe your future rateable value is too high, you can get in touch with the VOA using a Business Rates Valuation Account.
-You can only do this after 1 April 2023, which is the point at which the future valuation legally takes effect and can be challenged.
+If you believe your future rateable value is too high, you can get in touch with the VOA using a Business Rates valuation account.
+You can only challenge your 2026 valuation after 1 April 2026, which is the point at which the new rating list legally takes effect.

-You must continue to make payments of your business rates as normal.
-If you do overpay, you can request a refund from us.
+You must continue to make payments of your business rates as normal until a decision has been made.
+If you do overpay, any refund due will be calculated and issued by your local council.

 Why do similar properties have different rateable values?